sophie-pierce/HTML-blog/README.md

 # HTML-project-1

-## Azure Enviorment and Cloud Security
+## Azure Enviornment and Cloud Security

 ### Goal: Create a blog using front end and back end methods